 There are existing uses in the Town that are governed by other agencies' review and permitting requirements.
 Although the Town may not have direct purview over these operations and/or permitting requirements, it will be important for the Town to stay informed and explore future land use decisions as policies and programs by the state and federal government change.
 For example, Irondequoit Bay is currently deemed a Class A wetland and has a buffer area for development on and within a certain distance of its shoreline.
-As state regulations change, the Town will want to consider whether changes in zoning and permitted land uses should be considered.
-Another example is the Dolomite Quarry.
-Currently, this is a pre-existing, non-conforming operation in the Town of Penfield.
-The activities of the quarry are governed through the NYS DEC.
-The Town should continue to be apprised of the State's oversight of the operation.
-In the future, the Town may need to consider land use decisions as the quarry nears the end of its operational life, which is estimated to be around 2050.
+As state regulations change, the Town should evaluate whether changes in zoning and permitted land uses should be considered.
+Another example is the Dolomite Quarry located on Whalen Road.
+Currently, this quarry is a pre-existing, non-conforming operation in the Town of Penfield.
+The activities of the quarry are governed through the NYSDEC.
+The Town should continue to stay apprised of the State's oversight of the operation.
+In the future, the Town should evaluate the property's zoning as the quarry nears the end of its operational life, which is currently estimated to be around 2050.